dcooney/instant-images/README.txt

 == Changelog ==

+= 4.6.0.1 - January 3, 2022 =
+HOTFIX: Hotfix for accidentaly `delete_options` function left in whilst testing.
+Sorry about that!

 = 4.6.0 - January 2, 2022 =
 NEW: Added Pexels integration.
 This requires a valid API key.
 FIX: Fixed issue with filtering Unsplash search results by 'all'.